 Berkeley Chief Technology Officer (CTO) Program

-The Berkeley CTO program is designed for participants experience in technology function that want to step into senior management roles in their career.
+The Berkeley CTO program is designed for participants with experience in technology function who want to step into senior management roles in their career.
 Through a unique mixture of theory, practical teaching methods, and practitioner interactions, this program delivers the hands-on experience and skills necessary to make that transition.